r--w/pocketbase/README.md

 It's well-tested and used in production in [Coinpaprika](https://coinpaprika.com), but not all endpoints are covered yet.

 ### Compatibility
-* `v0.9.0` version of SDK is compatible with Pocketbase v0.9.x
+* `v0.9.2` version of SDK is compatible with Pocketbase v0.9.x (SSE & generics support introduced)
 * `v0.8.0` version of SDK is compatible with Pocketbase v0.8.x

 ### PocketBase